Braves vs. Marlins Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (2-0) will take to the mound for the Braves and make his fifth start of the season.
+- The Braves' Kyle Wright (0-1) will make his fourth start of the season.

-- Elder will look to finish five or more innings for the fifth start in a row.
+- Wright has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent